Are you ready to give your baby their first food? What baby food should I introduce first? Here’s what you need to remember when feeding your bubba.

 The ‘dirty dozen’ are celery, peaches, strawberries, apples, blueberries, nectarines, bell peppers, spinach, cherries, kale/collard greens, potatoes, and imported grapes.

 Here’s an idea: If you have enough garden space, why not grow your own fruits and vegetables?
-Even if you live in an apartment, you could still grow things like herbs and tomatoes in pots!
+Even if you live in an apartment, you can still grow things like herbs and tomatoes in pots!

 This way, you only need to thaw the amount you need for each meal.
 Remember not to re-freeze thawed baby food.